Our message is simple: To know is not enough.

 There is no other undergraduate institution that approaches learning this way.

 It demands more of students, and it’s hard.
 It’s supposed to be.
 It sends young people into the world who are unrattled by uncertainty.
 This makes them exceedingly comfortable with change.
 They can be intense, but they’re elastic.
 They’re also fearless.
 And interesting.
 When they hit a blind alley, they’re remarkably good at finding a way forward.

 The world needs young people like these, who are unafraid of the difficult, messy, unpredictable, sometimes contentious process of change, and who see change as a necessity and a moral obligation, especially in complicated times.
 And when have times not been complicated?

-Everything we do is focused on supporting the young people who will challenge and change their world.
+Everything we do is focused on supporting the students who will challenge and change their world.

 The entire Hampshire campus is a living laboratory.
 We expect all of our actions and all of our spaces to teach in some manner and to articulate our values.

 These are just a few examples of how we develop in our students the intellectual audacity and ethical courage to make meaningful change in the world.
 This is how we help them develop their sense of humor, their sense of fairness, their sense of the ridiculous, and, above all, their sense of wonder.